Secretary of State van Koeverden highlights sport investments from Spring Economic Update 2026: Canada Strong for All to build stronger and safer communities

 The Spring Economic Update 2026 proposes to provide $755 million over five years, starting in 2026–27, and $118 million ongoing, to Canadian Heritage to support Canada's sport system to:

-Host and compete with the best: $50 million over five years to bring more world-class sporting events to Canada.
+- Host and compete with the best: $50 million over five years to bring more world-class sporting events to Canada.
 Funding will be tied to legacy-building projects that deliver lasting benefits well beyond the events themselves.
-Facilities built or upgraded for major events will continue to serve communities, support grassroots participation, and strengthen local sport systems for years to come.
+Facilities that are built or upgraded for major events will continue to serve communities, support grassroots participation and strengthen local sport systems for years to come.

 Related Products